Rampant (film): Plot

 The only survivor of the would-be assassins is captured by Kim because he is infected.
-The ministers arrange for a concubine to be infected.
-She later turns and infects the king.
-Lee Chung arrives at the king's court, where he requests an army to crush the zombies.
-The king initially agrees but the ministers instigate him to rescind the order, claiming no zombie outbreak, only a civil rebellion.
+The ministers let the assassin infect a concubine, who later infects the king.
+Lee Chung arrives at the king's court, where he requests an army to crush the vampires.
+The paranoid king initially agrees as long Lee Chung does not want the throne, but the ministers instigate him to rescind the order, claiming no vampire outbreak, only a civil rebellion.
 The Jemulpo partisans are arrested, while Lee Chung and Gyeong-bin are ordered to attend a banquet for a visiting Qing delegation.

-At the banquet, the king fully turns into a zombie, and is slain by Kim, who unleashes zombies there in an attempt to kill members of the palace and the Qing delegation, then rule with all potential opposition gone.
-However, Kim is bitten by a zombie, leading to the ministers attempting to kill him.
-Kim slays them all, chops off his own hand to slow the infection, then declares himself king.
+At the banquet, the king fully turns into a vampire.
+Kim slays him and unleashes vampires in an attempt to kill the opposition along with the Qing delegation.
+However, Kim is bitten by a vampire and cornered by the other ministers.
+Kim slays them all, chops off his hand to slow the infection, then madly declares himself king.

-Gyeong-bin convinces Lee Chung not to flee but to protect the people, so Lee Chung, the royal guard and his Jemulpo allies freed from prison proceed to fight to prevent the zombies from escaping the palace and attacking the capital.
-Lee Chung and his allies plan to draw the zombies together into a gigantic fiery explosion at the palace.
-Kim kills Hak-Su and an infected Park, preventing the explosion.
-Lee Chung continues the same plan, battling a horde of zombies and the half-infected Kim.
-While doing so, he pours oil on the floor of the palace.
-Deok-hee fires a flaming arrow into the palace burning it down.
+Gyeong-bin convinces Lee Chung not to flee but to protect the people, so Lee Chung, the royal guard and his Jemulpo allies freed from prison proceed to fight to prevent the vampires from escaping the palace and attacking the capital.
+Lee Chung and his allies plan to draw the vampires together into a gigantic fiery explosion at the palace, but Kim kills Hak-Su and an infected Park, preventing the explosion.
+Lee Chung continues the plan, battling a horde of vampires and Kim, and scatters oil on the floor of the palace.
+Deok-hee fires a flaming arrow into the palace, which Lee Chung uses to ignite the oil, burning the palace down.

 Lee Chung retreats to the roof of the palace, only to find that Kim also climbed the palace.

-Together, they duel with each other, Lee Chung being the victor.
-Reinforcements of soldiers and commoners later arrive to exterminate the rest of the zombies.
-Lee Chung recognizes that through the power of the people, the ruined Joseon still has hopes for existence, and elects to stay rather than go back to Qing China.
+They duel each other, with Lee Chung being the victor, and reinforcements of soldiers and commoners arrive soon after to exterminate the rest of the vampires.

+Lee Chung recognizes that through the power of the people, the ruined Joseon still has hopes for existence.
+He chooses to stay to lead his people as the new king rather than go back to China.
+Lee Chung leads his troops to eliminate the remaining vampires at the port where they first appeared.